 Our papers are read widely by academics, students, teachers, politicians, journalists and others involved in policy formation and debate.
 The approach of our authors is to bring economics to life in a style that does not compromise on rigour but which is comprehensible to the intelligent non-economist.

+IEA books form our flagship series.
+They can be primers, policy studies, lectures or in-depth research into a particular area of economics.
+Some are multi-authored.
+Our books have a high reputation for academic rigour combined with an accessible style.
 IEA Discussion Papers provide a short, but serious, analysis of current policy issues or issues of crucial importance in political and economic debate.
-Lectures are also published as Discussion Papers.
+Lectures may also be published as Discussion Papers.